0x80/mono-ts/README.md

 Run `pnpm install` from the repository root to install all dependencies for all packages at once.

-Yarn and NPM should work too, but you might have to make small adjustments to the package.json files that use `workspace:*` to denote dependencies.
-That format is not supported by all package managers.
+NPM, Yarn or other package managers should work too, but you might have to make small adjustments to the package.json files that use `workspace:*` to denote dependencies.
+That format might not be supported by all package managers.

 ## Build